HaylzRandom/mini-js-projects/projects/rotating-nav/README.md

-# 3D Background Boxes
+# Rotating Navigation

-Small JS project that will display a GIF as a full size box and when the Magic button is clicked, magic happens!
+Small JavaScript project to style a different way of a navigation

 ## Usage

-The purpose of this project was to create a fun little component ti display an image/video in a different way
+The purpose of this project was to create a fun way of making the site navigation appear on screen

 ## Tech Stack